Rev. Dr. Victoria Weinstein

 Elizabeth oversees the administrative, financial, facility, and human resource operations of the church.
 Being church administrator seems a serendipitous combination of her past careers in management consulting, publishing, and facilities management and her desire to continue in a religious environment where work is a ministry.
 Her past church experience includes capital campaign and building project management, data analysis and development of case studies in growth, and work as volunteer coordinator, grants coordinator, and newsletter editor.
 Elizabeth strives to create and maintain a welcoming, nurturing home for parishioners and guests; a supportive, friendly work environment for staff; and a smoothly running business operation.

 Angie has been a Unitarian Universalist since 1986 when she joined UUCGL to raise her daughter in this faith community.
 She's served this faith in many areas of religious education here in Swampscott and the Unitarian Universalist Fellowship of Northern Nevada.
 Her work as teacher, youth advisor, and chair of the Curriculum Committee and Religious Education Committee/Department at both churches naturally progressed to her work in the church office as Administrative Assistant.
-Her primary responsibilities are the production of the Weekly Update, the Sunday Orders of Worship and other printed communications, the processing of church income, and the support of the church community and staff.
 She has worked in our church office since 1994.

 781-595-8836, ext.
 20